travello-gmbh/amazon-alexa-skill-skeleton/README.md

+# DEPRECATED

+This project is deprecated.
+Please move to https://github.com/phoice/phlexa-expressive-skeleton

 # PHP skeleton application for Amazon Alexa Skills

 With this PHP skeleton application you can easily setup your own PHP based Amazon Alexa